 Although it has not been proven, following a diet without added salt does seem to help control Ménière's disease.
 It is possible that this type of diet might alter the fluids in your inner ear.
-Avoiding excessive caffeine, such as tea and coffee, is also usually recommended.
+Avoiding excessive caffeine, found in drinks such as tea and coffee, is also usually recommended.

-If you have migraines (severe headaches), avoiding possible migraine triggers may prove beneficial.
-Known migraine triggers include chocolate, nuts, and some red wines.
+If you have migraines, avoiding possible migraine triggers may prove beneficial.
+Known migraine triggers include chocolate, nuts and some red wines.

 It is thought that betahistine reduces the pressure of the fluid in your inner ear, relieving the symptoms of Ménière's disease.
 Research that has been carried out into betahistines has not found enough evidence to confirm whether they are effective.
 However, your GP may recommend trying them.

-There are a number of different treatment options that can be used to treat tinnitus that is caused by Ménière's disease.
+There are a number of different treatment options that can be used to treat tinnitus caused by Ménière's disease.
 Some possibilities are described below.

 Your GP can refer you to a hearing therapist to discuss these techniques in more detail.
-See the Health A-Z topic about Tinnitus - treatment for more information, or the useful links section.
+Read about the treatment of tinnitus for more information.